Spectrum Optimization of Dynamic Networks for Reduction of Vulnerability Against Adversarial Resonance Attacks: Network Graph Optimization

-We assume that the adversarial agent has uncertain knowledge of the network (or equivalently precise knowledge of the network, but \changedSB{uncertainty/}error in choosing a forcing frequency).
-This uncertainty/error manifests itself when the adversarial agent tries to pick a forcing frequency that matches with one of the natural frequencies of the network. \changedSB{We model this uncertainty by} consider\changedRBlum{ing} $\forcingomega$ to be a random variable with a probability density function, \changedSB{$\rho$,} constructed as a uniformly weighted sum of multiple Cauchy distributions~\cite{riley2006mathematical} each of which are centered at the natural frequencies, $\{\omega_j\}_{j=1,\dots,n}$, with a constant spread of $h$:
+\revAS{ We assume that the adversarial agent has uncertain knowledge of the network (or equivalently precise knowledge of the network, but uncertainty/error in choosing a forcing frequency).
+This uncertainty/error manifests itself when the adversarial agent tries to pick a forcing frequency that matches one of the natural frequencies of the network.
+We model this uncertainty by considering $\forcingomega$ to be a random variable whose probability density function, $\rho$, is a uniformly weighted sum of multiple Cauchy distributions~\cite{riley2006mathematical}, each of which are centered at the natural frequencies, $\{\omega_j\}_{j=1,\dots,n}$, with a constant spread of $h$:

-The Cauchy distribution, as opposed to other probability distributions, allows the integral representing the expected value of $\|\mathbf{x}_s\|^2_2$ to converge.
-Figure~\ref{fig:cauchy-dist} illustrates an example where three individual Cauchy distributions are summed up with uniform weights to obtain a composite probability distribution $\rho(\forcingomega)$.
+The Cauchy distribution, as opposed to other probability distributions, allows the integral representing the expected value of $\|\mathbf{x}_s\|^2_2$ to be efficiently computed.
+Figure~\ref{fig:cauchy-dist} illustrates an example where three individual Cauchy distributions are summed up with uniform weights to obtain a composite probability distribution $\rho(\forcingomega)$. }